RiccardoRicci23/SoftwareAndComputing_project/README.md

 Look at the IMAGE below: many tries have been made to match the geometry of the problem, since it was the first time with such configuration.
 The run_checker.cpp macro extracts 4 main quantities from 3 different .root files: prealignment.root, aligment.root and analysis.root, which correspond to respectively different outputs as they are computed by Corryvreckan from the .raw data file.

-These 4 quantities are:
+The 4 extracted quantities are:
 1. Cluster Size: number of hit pixels associated to every reconstructed track;
 2. Residuals wrt to X and Y coordinates.
 Their value is stricly related to the spatial resolution of the detector (SAY HOW, PLEASE);
-3. 2-D Efficiency Map of the ALPIDE chip as a function of (x,y) coordinates in terms of pixel row and column;
+3. 2-D Efficiency Map of the ALPIDE chip as a function of (x,y) coordinates in terms of pixel row and column; (HOW is it defined???)
 4. Total Efficiency of the chip.
+(HOW is it defined???)

 It is possible to find further instructions opening run_checker.cpp file. in the main folder.
 A sample run (run....509) has already been analyzed.
 There is also the possibility to make the same plots using the other run_number as argument.